Cover for Joan Kay Moore's Obituary

 Listen to Obituary

 Joan K. Moore was born on April 3, 1936, to Kenneth and Adnelle (Enevoldsen) Hudson, passed away at the Central Nebraska Veteran’s Home in Kearney on March 27, 2026.
-She graduated from Farnam High School where she was a cheerleader, she worked at the Drug store and excelled in music, particularly piano.
+She grew up in Farnam where her family owned the dairy and she helped her grandfather deliver milk early every morning.
+She graduated from Farnam High School where she was a cheerleader, excelled in music, particularly piano, and worked at the Drug store.
 She attended the Lincoln School of Commerce.
 On May 8, 1955, she married Cecil Morton in Farnam, Nebraska.
 They lived in Farnam a short time before moving to the Morton homestead south of Eustis, where they farmed and raised their three daughters.

 Joan was a loving and devoted mother who was creative, talented, and deeply involved in her daughters’ lives.
 She taught them to sew and cook, helped with 4-H demonstrations, taught Sunday school, and was known as a wonderful cook and the “hired man” who could do just about anything.
 She worked outside the home as well, including at H & J Grocery, Louden’s, and Nebraska Plastics.